Glasgow Airport Movements 2019

 An exclusion zone was immediately put in place around the KLM jet and part of the international terminal evacuated and closed off as a precaution, although all other areas of the airport remained fully operational.

 Examination revealed that the suspect package contained glass tubes with vaccines and although the tubes themselves had remained intact, surrounding dry ice acting as a coolant had begun to leak.
-The incident was stood down at 13:25 hrs after the emergency services confirmed it had been a false alarm and there was no risk to the public.
+The incident was stood down at 13:25 hrs after the incident commander confirmed it had been a false alarm and there was no risk to the public.

-Cessna Citation Sovereign D-CARO (above) was October`s first corporate visitor, arriving and departing on the 1st.
-It was joined by Bombardier Global 5000 CS-LAM (below) and Raytheon Beechcraft 390 Premier 1 D-IBBB of Augusta Air.
+Cessna Citation Sovereign D-CARO (above), travelling from Cardiff to Aberdeen, was October`s first corporate visitor, arriving and departing on the 1st.
+It was joined by Bombardier Global 5000 CS-LAM (below) from Farnborough and Raytheon Beechcraft 390 Premier 1 D-IBBB (f/v) of Augusta Air from Eindhoven.

 Biz still on the ground from last month were Bombardier Challenger 850 9H-ILB, Canadian Challenger 605 C-GFAP and Hawker Beechcraft 750 9H-BSA.